 The progress of students is assessed regularly with formal examination weeks calendared during the year, alongside national data and expectations of progress.
 Students and parents are always involved in discussions about progress.
 Interventions are constantly reviewed and further support put in place.

-Interventions may include: Support from Teaching Assistants, Learning Mentors, extra Literacy sessions, extra Numeracy sessions, ICT Resources including use of a laptop, Homework Support, extra-curricular access to specialist resources or exam access arrangements.
+Interventions may include: Support from Learning Support Assistants, Learning Mentors, extra Literacy sessions, extra Numeracy sessions, ICT Resources including use of a laptop, Homework Support, extra-curricular access to specialist resources or exam access arrangements.
 Where students have had additional out of class interventions, their progress is monitored over the course of the intervention and fed back to class teachers so that they can embed the skills developed.

 Parent Communication